ascoos/os/README.md

 ## What is Web 5.0?
 Web 5.0 combines the convenience of Web 2.0 with the decentralization of Web 3.0, without blockchain complexity.
 Using Decentralized Identifiers (DIDs) and Decentralized Web Nodes (DWNs), Ascoos OS implements this vision through **CiC (Cms-in-Cms)** technology.
 Learn more at "[**The CiC Technology: Cross-Interpreter Communication – The Philosophy of Integration for Web 5.0**](https://os.ascoos.com/docs/articles/cic-technology.html)".

+## What is WebAI?
+An architecture where the web itself operates as an intelligent entity, rather than a collection of AI add‑ons.

+---

 ## Case Studies
 See how Ascoos OS implements Web 5.0 through practical examples, such as integrating Joomla with torrents, monitoring IoT sensors, and audio processing.
 Explore them in [Case Studies](https://github.com/ascoos/os/blob/main/examples/case-studies/README.md).